 Any request to transfer to another school or for withdrawal from Independence Academy requires a meeting among the Principal, the parent or guardian, and any other relevant personnel working with the student.
-An exit interview will be conducted as part of the withdrawal process for all students.
+A reasonable effort will be made by the counseling staff to conduct an exit interview as part of the withdrawal process for all students.